-Reliance on a third-party manufacturer subjects Aequus to risks that would not affect Aequus if Aequus manufactured the product candidates itself, including:
+Reliance on a third-party manufacturer subjects Aequus to risks that would not affect Aequus if Aequus manufactured the commercial product or product candidates itself, including:

-- Reliance on the third party for regulatory compliance and quality assurance; - Reduced control over the manufacturing process for Aequus' product candidates; - The possible breach of the manufacturing agreements by the third party because of factors beyond Aequus' control; - The possibility of termination or nonrenewal of the agreements by the third party because of Aequus' breach of the manufacturing agreement or based on their own business priorities; and - The disruption and costs associated with changing suppliers.
+- Reliance on the third party for regulatory compliance and quality assurance; - Reduced control over the manufacturing process for Aequus' products and product candidates; - The possible breach of the manufacturing agreements by the third party because of factors beyond Aequus' control; - The possibility of termination or nonrenewal of the agreements by the third party because of Aequus' breach of the manufacturing agreement or based on their own business priorities; and - The disruption and costs associated with changing suppliers.

-Aequus' product candidates may compete with other products and product candidates for access to manufacturing resources and facilities.
+Aequus' commercial products and product candidates may compete with other products and product candidates for access to manufacturing resources and facilities.
 There are a limited number of manufacturers that operate under cGMP requirements and that are both capable of manufacturing for Aequus and willing to do so.
-If Aequus' existing third-party manufacturer, or the third parties that Aequus may engage in the future to manufacture a product for commercial sale or for Aequus' clinical trials, should cease to continue to manufacture Aequus' product candidates for any reason, Aequus likely would experience delays in obtaining sufficient quantities of Aequus' product candidates for Aequus to meet commercial demand or to advance Aequus' clinical trials while Aequus identifies and qualifies replacement suppliers.
-If for any reason Aequus is unable to obtain adequate supplies of Aequus' product candidates or the drug substances used to manufacture them, it will be more difficult for Aequus to develop Aequus' product candidates and compete effectively.
+If Aequus' existing third-party manufacturer, or the third parties that Aequus may engage in the future to manufacture a product for commercial sale or for Aequus' clinical trials, should cease to continue to manufacture Aequus' products or product candidates for any reason, Aequus likely would experience delays in obtaining sufficient quantities of Aequus' products or product candidates for Aequus to meet commercial demand or to advance Aequus' clinical trials while Aequus identifies and qualifies replacement suppliers.
+If for any reason Aequus is unable to obtain adequate supplies of Aequus' products or product candidates or the drug substances used to manufacture them, it will be more difficult for Aequus to develop Aequus' products and product candidates and compete effectively.

-Aequus' third-party manufacturer is subject to regulatory requirements, covering manufacturing, testing, quality control and record keeping relating to Aequus' product candidates, and subject to ongoing inspections by the regulatory agencies.
+Aequus' third-party manufacturers are subject to regulatory requirements, covering manufacturing, testing, quality control and record keeping relating to Aequus' commercial products and product candidates, and subject to ongoing inspections by the regulatory agencies.
 In addition to the above-described regulatory actions, failures by Aequus' third-party manufacturer to comply with applicable regulations may result in long delays and interruptions to Aequus' manufacturing capacity while Aequus seek to secure another third-party manufacturer that meets all regulatory requirements.